ml-sudocode/analyses/Synthetix/Synthetix_readme.md

 A trader only needs to own the sBTC Synth in order to get full exposure to the price of bitcoin.
 This single-instrument set up means that Synthetix is unlikely to be using Model (1), which uses multiple instruments.

-By elimination, and by intuition, it feels more like Synthetix is using Model (2), the crux of which are counterparties that take the opposite side of the bitcoin price exposure.
+By elimination, and by intuition, it feels more like Synthetix is using Model (2), the crux of which is the existence of counterparties that take the opposite side of bitcoin price exposure.

-**So when someone buys sBTC, who is their counterparty?** Online explanations by Synthetix and third parties make direct and indirect claims that traders "do not need to worry about finding counterparties."
+**So when someone buys sBTC, who is their counterparty?** Online explanations by Synthetix claim that traders "do not need to worry about finding counterparties," while third party explanations go as far as to imply that no counterparties are involved.
 This sounds too good to be true, which piqued my interest.

 **Also, what what is the role of the SNX token?**
 Are the economics of the system enough to sustain itself, without the SNX token incentives?
-Currently the sources of income or gains for stakers include:
-* 0.3% trading fees charged by Kwenta, the platform that facilitates trading of Synths among each other
-* SNX emissions as rewards for staking
-* Staked SNX rising in price

 ____

 ### The Synthetix Staker's financial model

 I spent a fair amount of time building this model.
-The design of Synthetix is deceptively simple, and I had to trawl a lot of explainers before I found ones that provided good and detailed enough explanations.
+The design of Synthetix is deceptively simple, and I had to trawl a number of analyses before I found ones that sufficiently filled in the holes in the picture.

 This model allows you to do two things: